an-empty-string/website/posts/mbta-cab-signaling-indicator.md

 Once we had that mostly working, Tris sketched out a protocol more suited to controlling it from a program, with one byte for a command (`+` for on, `-` for off, `/` to set the speedometer [!because it looks like a speedometer needle lol!], `!` for a lamp test, `?` to query the state of an input pin, and `=` to read the state of an output pin), one byte for a value (which pin to read or write or what to set the speedometer to), and then a newline character.
 I implemented it on the Arduino and in [a Python script](https://github.com/FlamingSpork/indicator/blob/master/driver/adu.py) that replicated the previous behavior of prompting for a pin number, but now in a way that can easily be controlled programmatically.

-## Driving other heavy machinery with a speedometer
+## Connecting the indicator to a car

 Our friend Ava casually suggested that we use the indicator as a speedometer in my car, and that nerdsniped [!See [XKCD 356](https://xkcd.com/356/).!] us into trying to make it work.
 “It can’t be *too* hard, right?” was our refrain through that weekend of programming and putting it all together.